-Should you water an orchid with ice cubes?
+Wondering if you can and should water an orchid with ice cubes?
 The debate is a raging one among orchid lovers.
-Some argue that ice cubes are ideal for watering these exotic plants because they hydrate your orchids slowly.
-Others argue that there are better ways to water these beautiful plants.
+Some might argue that ice cubes are ideal for slowly hydrating these exotic plants.
+Others argue that there are better ways to go about it.

 The answer, broadly speaking, is 'yes'.
-Marcel Boonekamp, head grower at Just Add Ice Orchids, a specialist orchid grower, explains that 'watering orchids with ice is an effective way to ensure an orchid receives the right amount of water.'
+Marcel Boonekamp, head grower at Just Add Ice Orchids (opens in new tab), a specialist orchid grower, explains how ice cubes can be incorporated into your orchid care routine if approached properly, 'watering orchids with ice is an effective way to ensure an orchid receives the right amount of water.'
 The reason why so many people have trouble keeping their orchids alive is that they 'tend to overwater their plants, which can cause root rot.'
 The reality is that most orchids only need 'three ice cubes (approx. ¼ cup) a week to stay healthy.'
 That's way less than most of us tend to give our orchids when watering traditionally from a watering can or bottle.

 Orchids are among the best indoor plants – if they get the care they need.
 The problem with orchids is that once their roots start to rot, it's very difficult, almost impossible, to keep them alive.
 Most houseplants react badly to overwatering, but in the case of orchids, the outcome likely will be fatal.
 So, if watering yours with ice cubes helps you not overwater, go ahead and add ice cubes to the top of your orchid.
 Contrary to the popular belief that watering with ice cubes will damage your orchid's roots, 'the slow melt doesn't harm flower longevity', according to Boonekamp.